kpfenning/Kendalls-ReadMe/new-README.md

     ## Contributing
     <a name='contributing'></a>

-    If you would like to contribute to this project, please clone the repo, make edits on your own new branch, then submit a pull request for my approval.
+    Please clone, then work within your own branch, finally you may submit a pull request that I can then review.

     ## Tests
     <a name='test'></a>

-    In order to test the application, you can first input testing answers in for each question.
-Then you can open the generated readme markdown file and see if it worked!
+    You may test this application by using test answers for each questions to ensure the application is working properly.
+Once your test README file is generated you can then go back and answer the questions with your project info.

     ## Questions
     <a name='questions'></a>